jon-adrian/dsc80-proj4/README.md

 ## Introduction

 League of Legends is a 5v5 competitive game where each team tries to destroy the opposing team's base.
 One of the 5 on each team is the 'jungler' role.
-Junglers are important because they farm neutral monsters, help teammates through surprise attacks, and influence early-game fights.
+The jungler role is really important because they farm neutral monsters, help teammates through surprise attacks, and influence early-game fights.

-My central question is:
+My central question I am trying to answer is:

 **How does early-game jungle advantage relate to winning in professional League of Legends?**

-I used the 2025 League of Legends esports match dataset from Oracle's Elixir.
-The original dataset contains **120,456 rows** and **165 columns**.
-Since my project focuses on junglers, I filtered the data to rows where `position == "jng"`, giving me **20,076 jungler rows**.
+To answer this, I used the 2025 League of Legends esports match dataset from Oracle's Elixir.
+The original dataset has **120,456 rows** and **165 columns**.
+Because my project focuses specifically on junglers, I filtered the data to rows where `position == "jng"`, which gave me **20,076 jungler rows**.

-The main response variable is `result`, where `1` means the jungler's team won and `0` means the jungler's team lost.
-The main explanatory variables are early-game statistics at 15 minutes, including `golddiffat15`, `xpdiffat15`, `csdiffat15`, `killsat15`, `assistsat15`, and `deathsat15`.
+The main response variable I used is `result`, which has value `1` when the jungler's team won and `0` when the jungler's team lost.
+The main explanatory variables I will use are early-game statistics at 15 minutes, including `golddiffat15`, `xpdiffat15`, `csdiffat15`, `killsat15`, `assistsat15`, and `deathsat15`.

 ---

 ## Data Cleaning and Exploratory Data Analysis

 For data cleaning, I filtered the original dataset to only include the jungler rows.
-I picked columns related to match identity, player identity, match result, and early-game jungle performance.
-I also created a readable `result_label` column where `1` is labeled as `"Win"` and `0` is labeled as `"Loss"`.
+I picked columns related to match identification, player identification, the match result, and early-game jungle performance.
+I also created a readable `result_label` column using the `result` variable where `1` is labeled as `"Win"` and `0` is labeled as `"Loss"`.
 Finally, I dropped rows with missing values in the main early-game columns used for my analysis.

-After cleaning, the dataset contained **18,442 rows** and **20 columns**.
+After cleaning, the dataset now had **18,442 rows** and **20 columns**.

 ### Distribution of Jungler Gold Difference at 15 Minutes

 <iframe src="assets/gold_diff_distribution.html" width="800" height="500" frameborder="0"></iframe>

-This histogram shows the distribution of `golddiffat15`, which measures how much more or less gold a jungler has compared to the opposing jungler at 15 minutes.
-Values above 0 mean the jungler is ahead, while values below 0 mean the jungler is behind.
-The distribution is centered around 0, which makes sense because each game has one jungler ahead and one jungler behind relative to the opponent.
+The histogram shows the distribution of `golddiffat15`, which measures how much more or less gold a jungler has compared to the opposing jungler at 15 minutes.
+Positive values (above 0) mean the jungler is ahead, while negative values (below 0) mean the jungler is behind.
+The distribution is centered around 0, which makes sense because each game should have one jungler ahead and one jungler behind relative to the opponent.

 ### Jungler Gold Difference by Match Result

 <iframe src="assets/gold_diff_by_result.html" width="800" height="500" frameborder="0"></iframe>

-This box plot compares jungler gold difference at 15 minutes between winning and losing teams.
+The box plot compares jungler gold difference at 15 minutes between winning and losing teams.
 Winning junglers tend to have higher `golddiffat15` values than losing junglers, suggesting that early jungle gold advantage is associated with winning.

 ### Grouped Summary Table